-Creation and use of spreadsheets.
-Topics include spreadsheet design, use of menu systems, basic formulas and functions, relative and absolute addressing, formatting, printing and graphing.
-A materials fee as shown in the Schedule of Classes is payable upon registration.
+(Formerly BUSW 415 and BUSW 416) Creation and use of spreadsheets, including spreadsheet design, use of menu systems, basic and advanced formulas and functions, relative and absolute addressing, formatting, printing and graphing.
+Also includes design and optimization of large and complex spreadsheets, database features, macros, and linking of spreadsheets with other software programs.
 Grade Option (Letter Grade or Pass/No Pass).
 Degree Credit.